PatSunter/credo/doc/examples/run-systest-scons.rst

 .. literalinclude:: SConsOutput/scons-PICellerator-suite.txt

 ..and an XML log of the suite results will also be created in the `testLogs`
-directory: in this case called `testLogs/PICellerator.SysTest.PerformanceTests.testAll.xml`.
+directory: in this case in the subdirectory `PICellerator.SysTest.PerformanceTests`, containing a record of the one suite ran `PICellerator-PerformanceTests.xml`.

 ..
 TODO: would be good to have a section here about how to add System tests to a project, via SCons.
 Or perhaps in the appendix.